open-telemetry/oteps/text/0066-separate-context-propagation.md

     return context
   }

-  func B3Injector(context, headers) -> (context) {
+  func B3Injector(context, headers) -> (headers) {
     headers["X-B3-TraceId"] = Context::GetValue( context, "trace.parentTraceID")
     headers["X-B3-SpanId"] = Context::GetValue( context, "trace.parentSpanID")

-    return context
+    return headers
   }
 ```

+## Implementing a concern
-Now, have a look at a crude example of how StartSpan might then make use of the
+Now, have a look at a crude example of how StartSpan might make use of the
 context.
 Note that this code must know the internal details about the context
 keys in which the propagators above store their data.
 For this pseudocode, let's
 assume again that the context is passed implicitly in a thread local.